How Big is 100 Feet?

 Blue Whale

-The blue whale, the largest animal on the planet, can reach lengths of up to 100 ft This marine giant’s size helps illustrate the enormity of 100 feet in a living context.
+The blue whale, the largest animal on the planet, can reach lengths of up to 100 ft This marine giant’s size helps illustrate the enormity of 100 ft in a living context.

 White Pine